pydanny/pydanny-event-notes/PyconAU2011/decorators.rst

 * Again, what are we missing?
 * Ask my good friend and caching master Jacob Burch why we don't do this...
+* Is this what Johnny Cache et al is about?

 Some advice
 ============